pedropberger/tutorials/ai/rag_in_production.md

 **First Off: What's Different About Production?**

-Your Jupyter notebook or simple `app.py` script is great for experimentation.
+A Jupyter notebook or simple `app.py` script is great for experimentation.
 Production is different beast altogether.
 We care about:

 1.  **Reliability:** It needs to *stay up*.
 No crashing every 5 minutes.
 2.  **Scalability:** It needs to handle multiple users at once without grinding to a halt. ~1000 users isn't Google-scale, but it's definitely beyond "runs on my laptop."